ceccocats/tkDNN/README.md

 ```
 bash scripts/download_validation.sh COCO
 ```
 to automatically download COCO2017 validation (inside demo folder) and create those needed file.
-Use BDD insted of COCO to download BDD validation.
+Use BDD instead of COCO to download BDD validation.

 Then a complete example using yolo3 and COCO dataset would be:
 ```